freddiefrantzen/simplex/README.md

 Once installed, create a `.env` file in the root directory (see the `.env.dist` template).

-Now load the demo database and start a webserver.
+The quickstart demo requires a Mysql database.
+This can be created by running the following command

     $ composer init-db

-    $ composer start
+Now start a webserver

+    $ php -S 0.0.0.0:8080 -t public public/app.php

-Point your browser to `http://localhost:8080/`
+And point your browser to `http://localhost:8080/`

 Documentation